JackJiang1989/SolarTermToBackground/README.md

 ![Product Name Screen Shot][product-screenshot]

+In ancient China, our ancestor named solar terms with such romantic and poetry words which bring the temperature, humidity, sound, smell, taste to me when I read them.

-Breathtaking photos from countdown vedio in olympic games Beijing 2022 opening ceremony.
+These breathtaking photos for different solar terms taking from countdown video in Beijing winter olympics 2022 opening ceremony.

-Run the code then destop background will be changed based on the solar term interpreted from the current date.
+Run the code then destop's background will be set based on the solar term interpreted from the current date.

 ## How to Use:
 * download and unzip code